A whole-body perspective on why your symptoms are communication, not failure.

 I must be doing something wrong.

-Most women are not doing too little.
+Most women are not doing anything wrong.
+They usually aren’t doing too little.

 A different starting point